 1.4% - 10.4%

-Maintaining stock file accuracy is a real challenge for retailers not using RFID.
-Inaccuracies accumulate from theft, inaccurate deliveries to and from the DC, processual mistakes, and incorrect labeling.
-Retailers who don't use RFID typically have their worst stock file accuracy when they need their best (peak trading).
-This is often then immediately amended after the audit in the new year and when consumer spending often may drop off.
+Maintaining stock accuracy is a real challenge for retailers not using RFID.
+Inaccuracies accumulate from theft, faulty deliveries to and from the DC, processual mistakes, and incorrect labeling.
+Retailers who don't have RFID typically have the worst stock accuracy when they most need it (peak trading).
+This is often immediately amended after the audit in the new year and when consumer spending often drops off.

-If we look at never out-of-stock items, these items have a much bigger impact on sales when they are replenished more frequently using RFID.
-Retailers using RFID through peak trading can quickly adjust discrepancies, providing customers with a full product offering at the most important times.
+If we look at never-out-of-stock items, they have a much more significant impact on sales when they are replenished more frequently using RFID.
+Retailers using RFID through peak trading can quickly adjust discrepancies, providing customers with a complete product offering at the most critical times.

 Inaccurate inventory costs twice (at least)

 The cost of inaccurate stock data accumulates over time, increasing stockouts and order cancellations.
 Ultimately, this leads to missed sales, but more importantly, it can also cause disappointed customers.

 Retailers who use RFID for their stock management report that a 3-4% increase in stock file accuracy correlates to a 1% increase in sales.
 If you couple this up with retailers not using RFID during peak trading, these accuracy differences cost even more in lost sales potential.

 RFID is the enabler for omnichannel services.
 Better stock visibility is the foundation for rolling out omnichannel services, such as Click & Collect (BOPIS), Click & Reserve (BORIS), or Ship-from-Store.

 Recently, we can see a direct relationship between the adoption of RFID and how retailers see the technology impacting their omnichannel strategies.
 Not implementing RFID would mean that retailers miss out on the following: